 The launch brought all the stakeholders together for the introduction to the program.
 NRCF staff provided the background of the LSTP and the intended benefits to the students.
-Students got a chance to meet the facilitators, while Success Signature staff provided an overview of the program including the topics, timetable, expectations, rules, and regulations governing the program, and completion of pre-training evaluation of each student.
+Students got a chance to meet the facilitators.
+Success Signature staff explained program: topics, timetable, expectations, rules, regulations, pre-training evaluation.

 - What three things did you learn today?